QuakeMigrate/QuakeMigrate/README.md

 Contact
 -------
-You can contact us directly at - quakemigrate.developers@gmail.com
+You can contact us directly at: quakemigrate.developers@gmail.com

 Any additional comments/questions can be directed to:
 * **Tom Winder** - tom.winder@esc.cam.ac.uk